FriendlyNeighborhoodShane/MinMicroG/README.md

 location providers won't work.
 It can even uninstall itself from your device, just rename it and flash it again.

+The `MinMicroG` packages are intended as various base configuration for microG, they are all mutually exclusive with each other and you can only choose one.
+While the `MinAddon` packages act as independent additions on top, you can have as many as you wish over a base package, or even without a base package.

+The available `MinMicroG` variants are:

 The things included in the `Standard` Edition zip are:
  - MicroG (GMSCore, GSFProxy, Maps APIv1) (from MicroG FDroid repo)
  - Google Play store (modded for IAPs by Setialpha)